dward2/BME547/Resources/WebServices/flask_web_server.md

 let the client know that the server is active.

 `@app.route("/info", methods=["GET"])`
-Simlar to the previous decorator, it is attaching the procedure on the next line to the route `/info`.
+Similar to the previous decorator, it is attaching the procedure on the next line to the route `/info`.

-`ddef information():`
+`def information():`
 is the function that will run when `/info` receives a GET request.
 It returns a JSON string of the dictionary defined in the procedure.
 The `flask` function `jsonify` encodes the given variable into a JSON string